floooh/floooh.github.io/_drafts/2025-08-17-sokol-gfx-view-update.md

 update which adds resource view objects and in turn removes pre-baked pass-attachment objects.

+The update also requires to update sokol-shdc and recompile shaders.

+The root PR is here: [https://github.com/floooh/sokol/issues/1302](https://github.com/floooh/sokol/issues/1302)

+After mergind the update I will spend a couple of weeks to take care of pending issues and PRs before moving on to a followup *resource views update 2*.

 ## What are resource view objects?

-If you're familiar with D3D10 and later you'll feel right at home since resource views are a fundamental concept in D3D, and sokol-gfx's idea of resource views is closest to D3D11.
+If you're familiar with D3D10 and later you'll feel right at home since resource views are a fundamental concept in D3D, and sokol-gfx's concept of resource views is closest to D3D11.
 Other 3D APIs either don't have view objects at all (WebGL and GL <4.3), or only associate resource views with texture data (GL >= 4.3, Metal and WebGPU).